-Slavinskaite et. al. / Theoretical Analysis of the Fiscal Federalism www.ijceas.com
+Slavinskaite et. al. / Theoretical Analysis of the Fiscal Federalism

 Besley, Coate (2003) Centralized versus decentralized provision of local public goods: a political economy approach Submit the political economy approach to the provision of public goods on a decentralised and centralised basis.
-Petchey, Levtchenk ova (2003) The welfare effects of fiscal equalisation in a federal economy with factor mobility and strategic behaviour They state that fiscal equalisation (grants) is not determined externally, it is carried out in accordance with the fiscal standards, which shall be determined, taking into account the actual fiscal behavior, and this model gives a better efficiency.
-Wagner (2007) Fiscal Sociology and the Theory of Public Finance: An Exploratory Essay His point of view on a polycentric government is more important than the government's hierarchical aspect, which defines the solution of the questions and options must be provided at the national and sub-national levels of the government.
+Petchey, Levtchenk ova (2003) The welfare effects of fiscal equalisation in a federal economy with factor mobility and strategic behaviour is not determined externally, it is carried Wagner (2007) Fiscal Sociology and the Theory of Public Finance: An Exploratory Essay His point of view on a polycentric government is more important than the government's hierarchical aspect, which defines the solution of the questions and options must be provided at the national and sub-national levels of the government.